-The O. T. Brown, Sr. Fellowship Award given to the student(s) who makes outstanding contributions toward unity within the Mason Fellowship.
+The O. T. Brown, Sr. Fellowship Award is given to the student(s) who make(s) outstanding contributions toward unity within the Mason Fellowship.

-The Dean's Honor Award given by the Dean of Mason Seminary to the students who make the greatest contributions to their school through the use of their skills and spiritual resources during the academic year.
+The Dean's Honor Award is given by the Dean of Mason Seminary to the students who make the greatest contributions to the Seminary through the use of their skills and spiritual resources during the academic year.

-The Oliver J. Haney, Sr. Preaching Award given to the student who has distinguished him/herself in the preaching ministry.
+The Oliver J. Haney, Sr. Preaching Award is given to the student who has distinguished him/herself in the preaching ministry.

-The Gracie Tugerville Haney Women in Ministry Award given to the female student who has a strong interest and commitment to evangelism.
+The Gracie Tugerville Haney Women in Ministry Award is given to the female student who has a strong interest and commitment to evangelism.